Introduction

 In the rapidly evolving digital landscape, the traditional perimeter-based security model is proving to be insufficient.
 The rise of remote work, cloud-based services, and mobile technology has blurred the boundaries of the traditional network, making it more challenging to secure.
 In response to these challenges, a new security model has emerged: Zero Trust Network Access (ZTNA).

-ZTNA is a revolutionary approach to network security that abandons the outdated trust-but-verify model and replaces it with a never-trust-always-verify strategy.
+ZTNA is a revolutionary approach to network security that abandons the outdated "Trust-but-Verify" model and replaces it with a "Never-Trust Always-Verify" strategy.
 This model operates on four core concepts that drive its effectiveness in safeguarding an organization's digital resources.
-These cornerstones of ZTNA — Least Privilege Access, Micro-Segmentation, Continuous Authentication, and Policy-Based Access Control — come together to establish a robust and comprehensive security framework.
+The cornerstones of ZTNA — Least Privilege Access, Micro-Segmentation, Continuous Authentication, and Policy-Based Access Control — come together to establish a robust and comprehensive security framework.

 In the following sections, we will delve into each of these concepts in more detail.
 Each concept plays a critical role in the overall security architecture, addressing distinct challenges and collectively enhancing the organization's resilience against cybersecurity threats.